 If this were to happen to an NFL player, several sports’ writers would report “So-and-so All-Pro Linebacker was suspended for taking the illegal substance Synephrine, (and they would make sure to use the scarier chemical name).
 If they just reported, “So-and-so All-Pro Linebacker was suspended for taking Bitter Orange, an over-the-counter substance banned by the NFL but not to the public” then, it would be clearer that this was a workplace violation, not a criminal one.
 However, such accuracy does not generate enough publicity (usually), so the reporters rely on the more sensational description.

 2. Lack of evidence for a criminal matter:

 A positive drug test conducted by a private organization does not amount to the type of evidence required for a criminal prosecution.
 In Florida, for example, there would need to be some actual proof of possession and the substance would generally need to be presented as evidence.
 A positive urine screen may suggest use, but without more, that could never be sufficient for a conviction for possession of a controlled substance.

 Additionally, the tests are performed by a private organization, not the result of a government or police investigation.
 The circumstance would be similar to a drug screen required by some employers as part of the hiring process.
 If a person had a positive drug screen he or she may not get hired but almost certainly would not be arrested.
 Law enforcement does not have access to those records and as stated earlier a drug screen would not be enough to prove possession.

 Therefore, the main reasons athletes are not being prosecuted are:

-Hopefully, this post answers some of the lingering questions that have surfaced recently on this topic, but if you have more questions, please feel free to contact us here or call us toll-free at 877-941-4878.
+Hopefully, this post answers some of the lingering questions that have surfaced recently on this topic, but if you have more questions, please feel free to call us toll-free at 877-941-4878.